Snowflake-Labs/sfquickstarts/site/sfguides/src/data_collaboration_two_way/data_collaboration_two_way.md

 ### Example Use Cases

 From a business point of view, this architecture exists to satisfy several use cases.
 Examples include:
 - This SnowBank and Zamoboni example.
 In the Financial Services Industry, there are often external partners that require a secure and governed way to share data.
-In this exmaple, Zamoboni required access to SnowBank's data to risk score their data.
+In this example, Zamoboni required access to SnowBank's data to risk score their data.
 A specific example of this could be a Lenders Mortgage Insurance company that has a service contract with a bank.
 They could execute a default risk model over the customer attributes that the bank has.
 - Superannuation and Life Insurance Companies.
 A more specific example above is claims processing for life insurance.
 Often times, Superannuation companies have the necessary attributes required by the insurance companies for claims processing.
-- Whitelabel Insurance.
-Some insurance companies have offerings to whitelabel insurance to other businesses.
-The architectural pattern of sharing customer attributes from the whitelabel partner for risk scoring is analagous to this use case.
+- White label Insurance.
+Some insurance companies have offerings to white label insurance to other businesses.
+The architectural pattern of sharing customer attributes from the white label partner for risk scoring is analogous to this use case.

 ### Dataset Details